Social Media Marketing: LinkedIn Best Practices

 - LinkedIn reports the most usage Monday through Friday in the morning and midday.

-- Include links in all of your updates.
-Links have been shown to receive up to 45% more engagement than those without links.
+- Include links and images in all of your updates.
+Links have been shown to receive up to 45% more engagement than those without links, and images tend to result in 2x higher comment rates.

 Get company employees involved

-As with any social media platform, it’s important to get your colleagues involved.
-Fortunately, that may not be as hard as you may think, since many of them likely have their own profiles already.
+With LinkedIn, it’s especially important to get your colleagues involved in sharing your company content.
+Having your employees share your content increases your company’s reach and engagement as people tend to want to hear from other people.
+Fortunately, that may not be as hard as you may think since many of your employees likely have their own profiles already.

 Here are a few ideas to get you started.

-- Many times simply asking will spur people into action.
-Try sending out weekly reminders to all employees to increase page activity.
+- Many times, simply asking will spur people into action.
+Try sending out weekly reminders to all employees including the latest content or message to increase page activity.

 - Create a challenge in which you monitor engagement: the employee who engages with the company page the most over the course of a month gets a prize.